YZ Leonis Minoris

 YZ Leonis Minoris, also known as SDSS J0926+3624, is a star system in the constellation Leo Minor.
 It is an AM Canum Venaticorum-type variable star, a type of binary systems with ultra-short periods (between 5 and 70 minutes).
 It is also an eclipsing binary.
 The apparent magnitude of the system is generally 19.3^{m}, varying by about two magnitudes due to periodic eclipses and outbursts.
-The distance to YZ LMi is of 815 pc.
+The distance to YZ LMi is 815 pc.

 Characteristics

 YZ Leonis Minoris is made up of a white dwarf star and a low-mass donor companion.
 The white dwarf accretes matter from the companion via a helium-rich accretion disk.
 The disk around the white dwarf has a size ranging from 18,000 to 90,800 km, which is about 45% of the orbital separation of the components.
 The temperature of the disk varies from 5,000 K (in the outer parts of the disk) to 23,000 K (in the inner parts of the disk).

 YZ Leonis Minoris is a very compact system.
 The orbital period of the stars is just 28 minutes, making it the eclipsing binary system with the shortest orbital period.
 The components are separated at a distance of 0.29 solar radius, and the surface-to-surface distance is 167,000 km.
 It is both an AM Canum Venaticorum variable and an eclipsing variable (eclipsing binary).
 The white dwarf is partially eclipsed by its donor companion.

-The system has a normal apparent magnitude of 19.33^{m}, which is way lower than the limit for naked -eye vision (6.5^{m}), making it not visible to the naked eye.
+The system has a normal apparent magnitude of 19.33^{m}, which is far lower than the limit for naked-eye vision (6.5^{m}), making it not visible to the naked eye.
 A recent estimate from Gaia DR3 gives a distance of 815 pc for YZ Leonis Minoris, which is significantly larger than previous estimates (of 460–470 pc).